Athens Weather August Averages, Greece

 What's the Weather like in Athens in August

 Although the temperature barely changes from July to August, the amount of sunshine does vary.
 The average amount of daily sunshine falls from ten hours in July to eight hours in August.
-Less sun does not equate to more rainfall however, as the average totals in August are identical to those in July.
+Rainfall

 Although Athens is relatively not humid year-round, the humidity levels in August drop to the lowest of the year.
 The average humidity this month is just 50%, which is very comfortable and completely unnoticeable, although it does make for a rather dry environment.

 There is also an average of zero snow/fog days in Athens in August.

 Tony's Hotel offers a variety of rooms (singles through quadruples) and studios that are setup apartment-style.